Havoc Demon Hunter DPS Rotation, Cooldowns, and Abilities — The War Within (11.0.7)

 Movement Talents

-Havoc comes with a number of unique talents that leverage its high mobility for additional damage.
+Havoc comes with several unique talents that leverage its high mobility for additional damage.
 These are generally higher skill cap options, and require comfort to execute properly.
 Knowing when you need to commit your tools to amplify upcoming damage versus when you need to hold them to deal with mechanics is a skill that comes with experience.
 The key talents that build it up are:

 - Initiative + Tactical Retreat